 Our History

-Since December 2015 we have been the Cornwall Concert Orchestra but we started several years ago under a different name.
+Since December 2015 we have been the Cornwall Concert Orchestra, but we started several years earlier under a different name.

 Back in July 2008, Colin Rendell of the Cornwall County Music Service embarked on a mission to start an orchestra for Cornish people to dust off their long-dropped musical instruments and brush up their long-forgotten musical skills.

-We hovered between eight and ten players for the first few weeks as various people tried out and dropped out, and then following a very positive article and a call to arms in the local press, we quickly reached twenty.
+We hovered between eight and ten players for the first few weeks as various people tried us out, and then following a very positive article and a call to arms in the local press, we quickly reached twenty.

-By January 2009 we realised that the now thirty or so of us had actually improved quite a bit, and the returners had well and truly “returned”.
-We therefore committed to give our début performance at St Agnes Methodist Church on Mothering Sunday, 22 March 2009.
+By January 2009 we realised that the now thirty or so of us had improved quite a bit, and the returners had well and truly “returned”.
+We therefore committed to give our début performance at St. Agnes Methodist Church on Mothering Sunday, 22 March 2009.
 We were six months old to the day, and it was a huge success!
-The photograph on the right was taken just before the performance.

 We really have come a very long way since those early days.
-We’ve lost a few good friends but gained many more, including our new conductor Chris Morgan.
-The link with the past is as yet unbroken – one of our players from “Day One” still plays with us – clarinettist Mark Bramwell.
+We’ve lost a few good friends but gained many more, including Chris Morgan who has been our musical director since October 2013.
+Furthermore, the link with the past is as yet unbroken – one of our players from “Day One” still plays with us – clarinettist Mark Bramwell.

 Mailing list